 Our health management program focuses on prevention and our employees’ active involvement in their own health.

-We have been working on the establishment of a resource-oriented occupational health management program based on self-determination and self-efficacy since 2014.
+Since 2014, we have been working tirelessly on the establishment of a resource-oriented Occupational Health Management system based on self-determination and self-efficacy.

-Integrating the corporate health management policy into the management system is of central importance to directing future interventions and it makes the system measurable and sustainable.
+Integrating the Occupational Health Management system into the business management system is of central importance in directing further interventions and makes the system quantifiable and sustainable for VAUDE.